Powerlearnproject/se-day1-assignment-Prof-want/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+Lack of Workflow Visibility:
+Challenge: Many development teams lack clarity about project status, individual activities, and challenges.
+This leads to inefficiencies and misalignment.
+Solution:
+Invest in tools for data-driven decisions:
+Project management tools: Estimate timelines based on evidence.
+Engineering analytics tools: Optimize resource allocation.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.